Central Bank of Nigeria: Structure

+Monetary Policy Committee (MPC): A key committee within the CBN that decides interest rates and other monetary policy measures.

+Payment System Management: Oversees the modernization and security of payment systems in Nigeria.

+Financial Inclusion Programs: Implements initiatives to expand access to financial services, especially in rural areas.

 Policy implementation and criticism

 The CBN's early functions were mainly to act as the government's agency for the control and supervision of the banking sector, to monitor the balance of payments according to the demands of the federal government and to tailor monetary policy along the demands of the federal budget.
 A key instrument of the bank was to initiate credit limit legislation for bank lending.
 The initiative was geared to make credit available to neglected national areas such as agriculture and manufacturing.
 By the end of 1979, most of the banks did not adhere to their credit limits and favoured a loose interpretation of CBN's guidelines.

 The central bank did not effectively curtail the prevalence of short term loan maturities.
 Most loans given out by commercial banks were usually set within a year.
 The major policy to balance this distortion in the credit market was to create a new Bank of Commerce and industry, a universal bank.
 However, the new bank did not fulfill its mission.
 Another policy of the bank in concert with the intentions of the government was direct involvement in the affairs of the three major expatriate commercial banks in order to forestall any bias against indigenous borrowers and consumers.
 By 1976, the federal government had acquired 40% of equity in the three largest commercial banks.
 The bank's slow reaction to curtail inflation by financing huge deficits of the federal government has been one of the sore points in the history of the central bank.
 Coupled with its failure to control the burgeoning trade arrears in 1983, the country was left with huge trade debts totaling $6 billion.